iosephus/getting-cleaning-data/README.md

 ```

 This data frame will be saved as a text file with field separate by spaces,
 under the name *averages-tidy.txt*.
+Given how the `time` column was
+constructed, it's average is half the total time during which data was collected
-This is the only disk output of the script
+for that subject and activity.
+The file *averages-tidy.txt* is the only disk
-(apart from the data download timestamp).
+output of the script (apart from the data download timestamp).